knpuniversity/php-beginner-series/knpu/system-setup.rst

 we'd need to reconfigure the document root to point here.
 But actually, we won't do that: I'll show you an easy trick instead.

-But first, go to KnpUniversity.com and download the code that goes along with this course.
-Copy the contents of the ``server_setup`` directory into the new directory on your computer, wherever it is.
+But first, go to the KnpUniversity GitHub to download the code that goes along with this course.
+Choose the ``server_setup`` branch, download the zip file, unzip it into the Sites directory and rename it to ``AirPup``.
 This is the code for the project we've built so far.

 Using PHP's Web Server
 ~~~~~~~~~~~~~~~~~~~~~~